Louis Blanchette

-Louis Blanchette (11 July 1739 – August 1793) was a French Canadian explorer and likely fur trader in North America in the 18th century.
+Louis Blanchette (11 July 1739 – August 1793) was an explorer and likely fur trader in North America in the 18th century.
+He was from New France.
 He explored areas of what is now Missouri, and is notable as the founder of the city of St. Charles on the Missouri River in 1769.

 Background

 According to Hopewell's Legends of the Missouri and Mississippi (1874):